-The Red 3k Lamp is perfect for all round growth and producing profuse, abundant flowersets.
-It produces 580 μmol of Par or 37000 Lumens
+The Red 3k grow lamp is perfect for all round growth and producing profuse, abundant flowersets.
+It produces 580 μmol of Par or 37000 Lumens.

-The Blue 4k Lamp is suited for vegetative growth and supplementing HPS lights.
-It produces 540μmol of PAR or 33000 Lumens
+The Blue 4k grow lamp is suited for vegetative growth and supplementing HPS lights.
+It produces 540μmol of PAR or 33000 Lumens.

 There are two main things to consider when purchasing a light: Intensity and spectrum.
 If light were Human food, Intensity can be compared with the amount of food whilst the spectrum is like how healthy the food is.
 Lighting that outputs a narrow spectrum but with a high intensity (like traditional HPS lights) is like eating a load of fast food – It will sustain you but it’s not very healthy.
 CMH lighting is like a very balanced diet for your plants.

 Both types of bulbs are extremely close to sunlight, with a near full spectrum, clear, crisp white light.
 The red bulb has a CRI of around 93 while the blue bulb has a CRI of 97.
 This denotes how close they are to sunlight, with full spectrum sunlight having a CRI of 100.
-Traditional HPS lamps have a CRI of below 30 because they mostly produce reds, oranges and yellows hues from the spectrum.
+Traditional HPS lamps have a CRI of below 30 because they mostly produce red, orange and yellow hues from the spectrum.

 Ceramic metal halide bulbs use a different mix of metallic salts and halides than normal metal halide lamps which could corrode the arc tube if it was made from quartz or PCA.
 For this reason, the arc tube in CMH lamps is manufactured from ceramic which can withstand this new, innovative mix of compounds.

 The salts and halides are in the perfect ratio to create a much fuller spectrum than traditional HID lighting, and the curve is much more continuous than LEDs, since LED grow lights often only output particular colours, with COB LED’s being an exception.